 Ofcom is the postal services regulator.
-It is responsible for safeguarding the one price goes anywhere, affordable postal service to all UK addresses.
+It is responsible for safeguarding the one price goes anywhere, affordable Universal Postal Service to all UK addresses.

 Minimum Universal Service requirements

-The Postal Services Act 2011 sets out the minimum requirements the Universal Service provider must deliver.
+The Postal Services Act 2011 sets out the minimum requirements the Universal Service Provider must deliver.
 These are statutory.
 They can only be altered with the consent of the UK Parliament.
-The minimum requirements are:
+The minimum requirements for all postal items not subject to exemption (including those whose weight does not exceed 20 kilograms or whose dimensions fall outside minimum and maximum dimensions):

-- At least one collection of letters every Monday to Saturday from every access point in the UK that is used to receive letters and postal packets for onward transmission
+- At least one collection of letters every Monday to Saturday from every access point in the UK used for receiving letters and parcels for onward transmission

-- Postal services at an affordable, uniform tariff across the UK
+- Postal services – (including conveying, receiving, collecting, sorting and delivering) at an affordable, uniform public tariff across the UK; and to places outside the UK.

-- A registered items service at an affordable public tariff
+4. A registered items service at a uniform UK-wide, affordable public tariff.

-- An insured items service at an affordable public tariff
+5. An insured items service at a uniform UK-wide affordable public tariff.

-- A free-of-charge postal service to blind or partially sighted people
+6. A free-of-charge postal service to blind or partially sighted people.

-- Free carriage of legislative petitions and addresses
+7. Free carriage of legislative petitions and addresses.